 What sets uHC apart from most other VCFs is the integrated voltage controlled mixer.
 The mixing circuit takes each output and smashes them together creating all different kinds of sounds without loads of extra patching.
 It can be used to create different and new filter modes -- Wide Notch, Dual Bandpass, etc. Also, for blending seperate sounds together using both filters split.
 Additionally, the mixer can be used without CV to blend just a little bit of high frequency punch with your fatty dub bass sound.
 The possibilities are endless.

 The Mix CV input accepts DC to audio rate signals (and super-sonic) allowing for cool frequency modulation of the mixing signals.
 Use Square wave with variable duty cycle to make some very interesting wave shapes!

 Filter 2's input to the Mixer has a phase switch to invert the signal, providing more control over the mix output.

-The uHC is 16 HP wide and ships with four M3x6 mounting screws and a 16 to 10 pin power cable.
-Please install the cable with the red stripe pointing towards -12V (usually down on your power supply, always down on the uHC).
+Note: Please install the cable with the red stripe pointing towards -12V (usually down on your power supply, always down on uHC).